SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at East Carolina University School of Dental Medicine discussed a variety of topics including motivations for applying, crisis management, experiences with unfair treatment, unique qualities, and reasons for choosing their program.
-Some respondents also mentioned questions about community service, personal failures, and comparisons with other applicants.
+Students said the most difficult question asked at East Carolina University School of Dental Medicine discussed various topics, including reasons for choosing the school, crisis management, experiences of unfair treatment, unique qualities, and comparisons with other applicants.
+Some responses hinted at an MMI format or nondisclosure agreement due to the nature of the questions and the need to maintain confidentiality.

 How long was the interview?